-This interactive presentation contains the latest oil & gas production data from 19217 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through June 2017.
+This interactive presentation contains the latest oil & gas production data from all 21,081 horizontal wells in the Eagle Ford region, that started producing since 2008, through June.

 The ‘Advanced Insights’ presentation is displayed below:

 In this “Ultimate Recovery” overview the relationship between production rates, and cumulative production is revealed.
 Wells are grouped by the quarter in which production started.

 The 538 wells that started production in Q4 2017 are so far showing the best results; they have recovered on average 162 thousand barrels of oil in their first 7 months on production.

 You can see that many wells (close to 80% of the total) are now below a production rate of 50 bo/d.

 The Eagle Ford has also a significant gas window, so the results can be quite different geographically.
 If you look only at the heart of the play, in Karnes and DeWitt counties, you will find significantly better results.
 However, here it appears that since 2014 wells are declining steeper than before, despite starting at higher initial rates.
 This can be seen in the following screenshot from our ShaleProfile Analytics service, in which the production profiles are shown for the wells that started producing between 2014 and 2017: